How to create WooCommerce customer notes

 Is the customer note ever visible to the user?

-The customer note is not visible to the user, these are private customer notes and can only be seen by WordPress admins with the appropriate user roles and permissions.
+The customer note is not visible to the user; these are private customer notes and can only be seen by WordPress admins with the appropriate user roles and permissions.

 Showing the number of customer notes

 Clicking on the title of the “Notes” column will also sort the user table by the number of customer notes they have.
-This can be a useful feature if you want to find all the customers with the most or least notes added.
+This can be a helpful feature if you want to find all the customers with the most or least notes added.

-Filtering your customers by number of notes
+Filtering your customers by the number of notes

 The available options from the number of notes filter are: